 "To give consumers the product content they need when they want it, you need better internal collaboration."

-So, here's today's product content management lesson: Timing is everything, especially when your brand is introducing a new product or ad campaign.
+So, here's today's product experience management lesson: Timing is everything, especially when your brand is introducing a new product or ad campaign.
 And to ensure that you're giving your consumers the product content they need when they want it, you require better internal collaboration.

 Going live without product content

 In the age of distributed commerce, you're trying to get your products on every digital retailers' site, and that entails aligning your content with respect to accuracy, consistency and quality.
 With your old products, that just means making the rounds and updating information.
 But what's your strategy and process for launching new items or ad campaigns?
 Many brands have trouble in that aspect.

 This scenario will likely seem familiar to many of you:

 Your business wants to advertise new selections with your retail partners.
 Your advertising team works tirelessly with those sites to get ad campaigns online in a set amount of time.
 But in the hustle, bustle and haste of launching that initiative, that group forgets to check in with your product content team.
 Or worse - and more likely - those advertising professionals were never told to loop in product content operations.
 There simply is/was no process because, historically, your brand hasn't invested in product content.

 As a result, the ad team moves forward with its project, and your retail partners are a few days from launching those new ads.
 Employees crack a few beers to celebrate success, when you or another leader notices a problem: Product content based on the new ad materials isn't live with your retail partners.

 The race to update your product content across all retailers' sites is on, but there's no way you'll be ready with that information by the time the campaign launches.